Digitization & Automation: What Are They & How Do They Relate?

 Digitization and automation may seem like typical corporate buzzwords, but they’re more than just jargon.
 The reality is that they’re both critical for gaining a competitive advantage.

 According to McKinsey, only 31% of businesses have fully automated at least one function.
 To stay competitive, organizations need to accelerate their digitization and automation efforts.

-But in a setting where discussions about digitization and automation often sound similar, what exactly is the difference between the two?
-And how can low-code solutions help companies gain a competitive edge as they digitize and automate?
+But what does digitization mean, and how is it different from automation?
+Read on to learn how low-code solutions help companies gain a competitive edge as they digitize and automate.